dgoldman0/Sovereignty/README.md

 ## BASICS Foundation

 The goal is to establish an initial foundation which handles basic needs, such as food, clothing, and shelter.

+### Support for Producers

+BASICS Foundation will support farmers, clothing manufacturers, home goods suppliers, and other similar entities, through commodity streaming.

+The idea of commodity streaming is not new.
+But streaming is generally limited to precious metals and similar industries.
+Streaming is a lot like a loan.
+A precious metals streaming company will fund a mining operation.

+But instead of asking for interest and loan repayment, a contract is established which allows the streaming company to buy the metals at a certain fixed price, which is generally expected to be significantly below the current market price of the metal.
+In this way, streaming is a cross between a loan and a futures contract.

+BASICS Foundation will use the same approach, but instead of giving funding to mining operations, it'll give funding to companies that produce basic necessities.
+The foundation will then buy these products at a discount, and distribute some of these resources to those in need, as care packages.

+#### BASICS Boxes

+In addition to care packages, BASICS Foundation will also offer subscription boxes, which can be purchased in the foundation's narrow currency (BSIC).
+Some of the narrow currency will be burned to support its purchasing power, while the rest will go back to the foundation to help it cover expenses.